 The people of Greece share a passion for food and drink that dates back to ancient times, and that passion is reflected in their rich culinary traditions.

-The temperate Mediterranean climate is ideal for growing olives, and olive oil is an indispensible ingredient in Greek cooking.
+The temperate Mediterranean climate is ideal for growing olives, and olive oil is an indispensible ingredient in Greek cuisine.

 Phyllo (filo) dough is the Greek all-purpose pastry dough.
 It can be used in savory dishes like the traditional baked spinach and feta cheese pie (spanakopita) or in desserts like Baklava, which consists of layers of pastry and ground nuts drizzled with a spiced honey syrup and baked.

-There are a number of wines available from the land of Bacchus, from light dry Riesling styles to Burgundy style reds and Muscat dessert wines, but the traditional Greek country wine is called Retsina.
-Retsina is a dry white wine flavored with pine resin that many say is an acquired taste.
-Ouzo, the most popular drink in Greece, is a clear liquor made from a combination of pressed grapes, herbs and berries, including aniseed, licorice, mint, wintergreen, fennel and hazelnut.
-It is usually served as an aperitif but sometimes can be mixed into cocktails as a predominant licorice flavor.
+Ouzo, the most popular liquor in Greece, is a clear spirit made from a combination of pressed grapes, herbs and berries, including aniseed, licorice, mint, wintergreen, fennel and hazelnut.
+It is usually served as an aperitif but sometimes can be mixed into cocktails to lend a predominant licorice flavor.